GiteaBot/gitea-backporter/README.md

-BACKPORTER_GITHUB_TOKEN= # A GitHub personal access token with permissions to add labels to the go-gitea/gitea repo BACKPORTER_GITHUB_SECRET= # The secret that is used to sign the webhook payload (set in GitHub's webhook settings) BACKPORTER_GITEA_FORK= # The fork of go-gitea/gitea to push the backport branch to (e.g. yardenshoham/gitea)
+BACKPORTER_GITHUB_TOKEN= # A GitHub personal access token with permissions to add labels to the go-gitea/gitea repo BACKPORTER_GITHUB_SECRET= # The secret that is used to sign the webhook payload (set in GitHub's webhook settings) BACKPORTER_GITEA_FORK= # The fork of go-gitea/gitea to push the backport branch to (e.g. yardenshoham/gitea) BACKPORTER_DRONE_TOKEN= # A token for the Drone CI instance https://drone.gitea.io
 ```

 Then run: